First of all, thank you for your interest in booking a show by The Bleeding Obvious!

 It helps to arrange a schedule where we'll be geographically en-route but understand it isn't always possible; if you're over 100 miles from Wakefield then we'd welcome recommendations on a suitable guest-house or hotel to layover, preferably within walking-distance of the venue.

-Please bear in mind the current volatile political climate makes it cost-prohibitive to tour mainland Europe.
-Non-UK venues/festivals should get in touch to discuss please to see if we can work something out.
+Brexit has largely made it cost-prohibitive for us to tour mainland Europe, but non-UK venues/festivals should get in touch to discuss please to see if we can work something out.

 There should be an appropriately sized uncompressed PA system provided by the venue for the show with speakers at the proscenium front and an appropriate monitor speaker.
 However, The Bleeding Obvious is a travelling band and as such we have equipment to cover most small-venue eventualities.

 If you're in doubt whether the in-house system will be OK tell us.
 Hotel and banquet-hall sound systems are usually pretty awful with speakers built into walls, and DJ/venue systems such as Soundweb usually provide a terrible sound for live shows.
-We can easily provide and self-engineer our own a digital desk and small venue PA (2 x 450W Mackie SRM450 plus sub, good for a 150-cap venue) but this must be requested in advance and discussed prior to any agreement as it may incur extra transport and setup costs.
+We can easily provide and self-engineer our own digital desk and small venue PA (Behringer X32-rack, 2x 450W Mackie SRM450 plus sub, good for a 100-cap venue) but this must be requested in advance and discussed prior to any agreement as it may incur extra transport and setup costs.
 We usually bring our own monitor speaker 'just in case'.

 In all cases 13A mains power must be supplied to the stage area.

 All other show formats take about 10-20 minutes to set up, and the same to tear down.